dragon6810/dragon6810.github.io/README.md

 /gamerule <rule> [value]
 ```

-Here are most of the gamerules:
+Here are a few of the gamerules:

    gamerule | defenition
 ------------|------------------